Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Variational state estimation for Kuramoto--Sivashinsky systems

 \subsection{Optimization methods}

-With exact gradients and Hessians of the loss in hand, the performance of adjoint state estimation depends on the optimization algorithm.
+Given exact gradients and Hessians of the loss functional, i.e., computed by AD or adjoint equations, the performance of gradient-based state estimation depends on the optimization algorithm.
 The choice of optimizer is pivotal in chaotic systems, where ill-conditioning and instability are endemic.

 It is often assumed that optimization is difficult because descent methods become trapped in spurious local minima \cite{Dauphin2014, Paternain2019}.
 However, in many high dimensional problems, such as dictionary learning \cite{Sun2016}, tensor decomposition \cite{Ge2015}, matrix completion \cite{Ge2016}, and training certain (restrictive) classes of neural networks \cite{Kawaguchi2016}, \emph{all} minima are global minima with the same loss.
 Theory for random high-dimensional error surfaces, which are good surrogates for practical loss landscapes, likewise suggests that nearly all critical points of high loss are saddle points rather than minima \cite{Bray2007, Fyodorov2007}.
 Ergo, the main challenge in most high-dimensional, gradient-based state estimation problems is escaping saddle points \cite{Dauphin2014, Baldi1989, Saxe2013}.
 As a corollary, any local minimum can be regarded as a satisfactory solution.
-Similar challenges arise in adjoint state estimation, namely, effective handling of negative curvature and achieving convergence despite an inherently ill-conditioned Hessian.
+Similar challenges arise in variational state estimation, namely, effective handling of negative curvature and achieving convergence despite an inherently ill-conditioned Hessian.

-We consider four calculus-based minimizers in this work: vanilla gradient descent, Newton's method, a quasi-Newton algorithm, and a regularized variant of Newton's method.
-The first three illustrate common failure modes in adjoint state estimation, whilst the last mitigates these pathologies.
+We consider four minimizers in this work: vanilla gradient descent, Newton's method, a quasi-Newton algorithm, and a regularized variant of Newton's method.
+The first three illustrate common failure modes in variational state estimation, whilst the last mitigates these pathologies.
+Some other methods, not tested in this work, are briefly discussed in Sec.~\ref{sec: cases: optimizers}.
 Throughout our discussion, the control vector at iteration $k$ is denoted $\boldsymbol{\theta}_k$; it is initialized at $\boldsymbol{\theta}_0$ and iteratively updated with increasing $k$.
-The gradient and Hessian of the cost functional are
+The gradient and Hessian of the loss functional are